brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-04-nishita-photo-theme-on-wordpress-com-another-photography-theme-autochrome-released.md

----
-layout: post
-title: Nishita Photo theme on Wordpress.com
+# Nishita Photo theme on Wordpress.com
----

 About a month ago, I got an email from <a href="http://simpledream.net/">Lance Willett</a> of Automattic that they would be launching <a href="/2006/nishita-photo-blog-theme/">Nishita Wordpress theme</a> on Wordpress.com.
 That was great news!